Deco&Design

 photo source: wallpaper.com

-The result is a chair perfectly adapted to the human body, whose proportions have been carefully analysed.
+The result is a chair perfectly adapted to the human body, the proportions of which have been carefully analyzed.
 The chair was very practical, but that didn't mean compromising on quality.
-The finest materials were used and processed as close to perfection as possible.
-The chair immediately attracted attention with its great sense of space and proportion, perfectly combined with architectural and design knowledge.
-It was the piece that established him as a furniture designer and 'legitimised' him as a trailblazer.
+The best materials were used and processed as close to perfection as possible.
+The chair immediately caught the eye with its great sense of space and proportions, perfectly combined with knowledge of architecture and design.
+It was the piece that established him as a furniture designer and "legitimized" him as a trailblazer.

 Danish designer